-Hollywood Boulevard is a palm-lined re-creation of Tinseltown's main drag during Los Angeles's Golden Age.
+This palm-lined thoroughfare re-creates Tinseltown’s main drag during the Golden Age of Hollywood.
 Most service facilities are here, interspersed with eateries and shops.
-Merchandise includes Disney trademark items, Hollywood and movie-related souvenirs, and one-of-a-kind collectibles obtained from studio auctions and estate sales.
+Merchandise includes Disney trademark items and movie-related souvenirs.

-Hollywood characters and roving performers entertain on the boulevard, and daily parades and other happenings pass this way.
+Hollywood characters and roving performers entertain on the boulevard, and other happenings pass this way.